pmongeon/CAIS2025/content/program.md

 ## Pre-Conference Event

-<strong><a href="https://cais2025.ca/aligned-events/">May 26th: Archives in Action Workshop: Toward a National Policy Action Plan for Marginalized and Vulnerable Audiovisual Archives (2:30-4:30 pm) + Film screening and Panel Discussion (6:30-9:30 pm)</a></strong>
+<a href="https://cais2025.ca/aligned-events/">May 26th: Archives in Action Workshop: Toward a National Policy Action Plan for Marginalized and Vulnerable Audiovisual Archives (2:30-4:30 pm) + Film screening and Panel Discussion (6:30-9:30 pm)</a>

 ## Conference Program